Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Washington State University

-WSU requires coordination with campus police and Environmental Health & Safety for all drone operations on Pullman campus.
+WSU requires coordination with campus police and Environmental Health & Safety for drone operations on the Pullman campus.
+Martin Stadium has a federal TFR during events.

-Restrictions: Coordination with campus police and EHS required.
-Martin Stadium subject to federal TFR during athletic events.
+Restrictions: Coordination with Campus Police and EHS required.
+Martin Stadium federal TFR during athletic events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.